Looking After Your Hardwood Floor

 Prevention is the best way to keep your hardwood in tip-top condition.
 By having a good doormat (preferably a coir mat) to clean and dry shoes before coming in from the outside of the entrance door.

-We advise having a secondary door mat (absorbent type) on the inside of the door entrance will encourage visitors to wipe their feet at the second attempt of entering your home.
+We advise having a secondary doormat (absorbent type) on the inside of the door entrance will encourage visitors to wipe their feet at the second attempt of entering your home.

 By applying soft/felt pads on the bottom of furnishing feet, table and chair legs will prevent scratches when furnishings are dragged across the hardwood floor.
 We advise that you keep an eye that they don’t fall off.
 Avoid use protectors made of metal as they can wear in patches and scratch the floor.

-Maintenance TIPS - Cleaning
+Maintenance Tips – Cleaning

 Wipe up any spilt liquids and avoid any standing water or liquid as wood will absorb liquid and expand which could affect the stability of the floor.
 Any stains should be removed while wet with a clean moist cloth.

-Dependent of the type of marks, it is important to remember not to use abrasive materials or products.
+Dependent on the type of marks, it is important to remember not to use abrasive materials or products.
 Use branded floor Cleaners directly or diluted in water.
 Avoid bleach or cleaning fluids containing ammonia.

 Avoid strong stain removing agents and hard scrubbing as they can lead to discolouring.
-Once mark is removed Oil the cleaned area with the suited branded Oil.
+Once the mark is removed Oil the cleaned area with the suited branded Oil.
 If there is a colour difference after removing the stain, you can use branded coloured touch-up oils.

 Again we advise avoid using strong stain removing agents and hard scrubbing can affect the lacquer.
-Our lacquered floors are resistant to most markings/stains but by using the right branded cleaning product will ensure its longevity.
+Our lacquered floors are resistant to most markings/stains but using the right branded cleaning product will ensure its longevity.

 If you have light coloured hardwood floors, you’ll need to clean them a little more often because they are more prone to visual dirt and markings so regular adherence to maintaining your Hardwood floor is essential.